andrew-fellowes/sql-challenge/README.md

 ### 3. Data Analysis

-Perform a series of SQL queries
+Perform a series of SQL queries based on questions provided

 ### 4. Bonus